Non-mutagenic impurities

 Why choose Consult Lhasa?

-Consult Lhasa provide expert non-mutagenic impurity risk assessments, built on Lhasa Limited science, that can be trusted by industry and regulatory authorities.
+Consult Lhasa provide expert risk assessments for non-mutagenic impurities and cross contaminants, built on Lhasa Limited science, that can be trusted by industry and regulatory authorities.

 If you need assistance with your non-mutagenic impurity risk assessment, Consult Lhasa.